grafana/grafana/docs/sources/panels-visualizations/visualizations/xy-chart/index.md

 Set the width of the point stroke in pixels.
 The default is one pixel.

+### Fill opacity

+Set the opacity of the point fill.
+The default is 50.

 ### Line style

-Set the style of the line.
+Set the style of the lines that connect points.
 To change the color, use the standard [Color scheme](ref:color-scheme) field option.

 ![Line style option](/static/img/docs/time-series-panel/line-style-option-v9.png)